IvannaZimina/E-shop_AdminPanel/README.md

 ## Description

 ### Backend
-There was created Node.js app with Express.js using MVC.
-There were created next modules:
+A web-app was created with Node.js app (via express-generator) using MVC.
+The following modules were implemented:
--	Server module: contain main app file with base configurations of app;
+-	Server module: contains main app file with base configurations of application;
--	Configuration module: contain configuration of: PORT, deepfreeze and connection to DB;
+-	Configuration module: contains configuration of PORT, deepfreeze and connection to DB;
--	Model module: created models of DB entities in MongoDB - clients, categories, comments, enterprises, images, products, sessions, sizes;
+-	Model module: contains models of DB entities in MongoDB - clients, categories, comments, enterprises, images, products, sessions, sizes;
--	Controller module: created functions of interaction with the DB entities (CRUD);
+-	Controller module: contains functions of interaction with the DB entities (CRUD);
 -	Routes module: built REST API architecture using POST and GET methods, made middleware to check if a user is logged in by session ID to enter a personal page.
--	Schemas module: create JSON validation scheme for validate the data from front.
+-	Schemas module: JSON validation schemes for validate the data from front.

 ### Frontend
-There were made view of web-site using EJS, local Storage, session Storage and own styles by Sass (SCSS):
+The following views of web-site were created using EJS, local storage, session Storage and own styles by Sass (SCSS):
 1)	Sign in and Sign up forms for users.
-There was used session ID to identify user on web-site;
+Session ID to identify user on web-site;
 2)	view of web-site with goods and user authorizations block;
 3)	view of admin panel with forms (inputs, selection/options) to manage products, categories, images, sizes;
 page for separate good with its information and possibility to create comments for the goods for logged users.

 ## Environment
 Clone project to your machine.
 Use npm install to add all dependencies in project and open web-app.